Skip to main content

 The circles grow smaller over time because uncertainty grows over time, as temporal distance increases.

 At the end of the day, the overall cone will contain the hurricane 60-70 percent of the time.
-Similar to how we are confident that our confidence interval will contain true mu 95 or 90% of the time.
+This is similar to how we are confident that our confidence interval will contain true mu 95 or 90% of the time.

 Comments